ovh/docs/pages/platform/databases/information_01_security_overview/guide.en-gb.md

 Communication between virtual machines within Public Cloud Databases is secured with either TLS or IPsec.
 There are no unencrypted plaintext connections.

 #### At-rest encryption (on disk)

 At-rest data encryption covers both active service instances as well as service backups in cloud object storage.

 All customer data stored on disk is encrypted using [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup).

-A unique key is generated for each database service or backup, and is never reused.
+A unique key is generated for each database service or backup, and is never re-used.
 The key is never re-used and will be trashed at the destruction of the instance, so there’s a natural key rotation with roll-forward upgrades.
 We use the LUKS2 default mode aes-xts-plain64:sha256 with a 512-bit key.

 #### Client-side encryption

 Client side-encryption allows a customer to encrypt data from the sender's side, before the transmission, with his personal encryption key.

 We do not provide client-side encryption so far.

 ### CVE monitoring